acarapetis/nvim-treesitter-jjconfig/README.md

 # nvim-treesitter-jjconfig

 This is a neovim plugin providing treesitter syntax highlighting for revset expressions and templates inside [jj](https://jj-vcs.github.io) configuration files.
-It highlights:

 For now it applies only when the first line of a file is exactly the following: